circularfashion/cf-api/README.md

 - `base64_pdf_file` needs to be replaced by a base64 encoding, smaller than 5MB, of a file ("pdf", "jpeg", "jpg or "png").

 ### Response
+If successful, the API will send an HTTP response `201`.

 The response contains a generated `product_id`.
 You can use this `product_id` to view or delete the product.
 ```
 {